a-rosenberg/cookbook/recipes/mediterranean_couscous_salad.md

 3. Top couscous with veggie salad.
 Top that with optional sliced avocados.
 Add more dressing if necessary.

 ### notes
 If really getting fancy, could add chopped parsley.
+If using persian cucumbers prep 2-3 instead of 1.
+For chickopeas, I prefer *Goya* brand.